-- Vacant property that allows residential use according to the Future Land Use Map.
+1. Vacant property that allows residential use according to the Future Land Use Map.
 The maximum allowable density shall be used in calculating the number of available units on vacant acreage.
-For the purpose of this calculation, the maximum allowable density for wetlands shall be one-half the density of a given future land use designation. - 2.
-Subdivided single family and duplex lots.
+For the purpose of this calculation, the maximum allowable density for wetlands shall be one-half the density of a given future land use designation.

+- 2. Subdivided single family and duplex lots.
 The following lot types shall be included in the residential capacity calculation: - (a) Vacant single family or duplex lots of record as of 1982 developed prior to the County's tracking of development approvals. - (b) Vacant single family or duplex lots of record platted after 1982. - 3.
-Potential for residential development in Mixed-Use Overlays and the CRA Center and CRA neighborhood future land use designations. - Excess vacant housing not in use by permanent or seasonal residents.
+Potential for residential development in Mixed Use Overlays. - Excess vacant housing not in use by permanent or seasonal residents.
 Excess vacant housing is a vacancy rate higher than 3% of the housing in actual use. - 5.
-The eastern Urban Service District and the Indiantown Urban Service District shall be considered separately.
+The eastern Urban Service District and the Indiantown Urban Service District shall considered separately.